 - When adding a worker from the CLI, the worker will have to be existing, or created through a previous step.

-- Re-ordering of workers in a bot can only be done through the CLI.
+Language copies of a bot can be referenced in the